| Age

 - Naming your story |

-creativity to come up with a story title that is both interesting
+your creativity to come up with a story title that's interesting,

 beginning.
-If you want your readers to go one reading
+If you want your readers to go on reading your story

-your story right till the end, you must give your story a strong
+right till the end, you must give your story a strong beginning.

-beginning.
-This is because, whether or not your story will be
+This is because, whether or not your story will be read till

 | Stories